aryamanmaithani/aryamanmaithani.github.io/notes/cs-213/lec10.md

 In fact, this _is_ merge sort.
 It's just the "fundamental unit" of merging is different.
 However, the difference is that when we merge two integers, is just $$O(1)$$.
 (Just one comparison.)
 On the other had, merging two arrays itself is $$O(n)$$.

+### Acknowledgment
+Thanks to Andrews Varghese and Rohan Gupta for pointing out errors that had originally crept in.

 ##### [Prev](/notes/cs-213/lec09) | [Next](/notes/cs-213/lec11)
 #### [CS 213](/notes/cs-213)